You don't need the gym to build strength—just these four kettlebell exercises

 You’ll need one kettlebell for this workout, but you might want to adjust the weight depending on the movement.
 For example, you could use a lighter kettlebell for the single-arm snatch (a more technical movement) and a heavier one for the squat.

-The Black Friday sales are in full swing and one of our favorite affordable kettlebells has been discounted, with 29% off the 10lb and 15lb kettlebells in the Amazon Basics range.
-If you're after something heavier, check out our coverage of the best Black Friday weights deals.
+The Black Friday sales are in full swing and this affordable kettlebell has been discounted by 21%, with various discounts off other weights, from 10lb up to 80lb.
+For more options, check out our coverage of the best Black Friday weights deals.

 Tips for completing this kettlebell workout